stripe/open-banking-v2-docs/docs/API Overview/pis.md

 ### `CreditorAccount` requirements

-`CreditorAccount` supports either `UK.OBIE.SortCodeAccountNumber` or `UK.OBIE.Wallet`  for the `Account.SchemeName` parameter.
+`CreditorAccount.SchemeName` supports either `UK.OBIE.SortCodeAccountNumber` or `UK.OBIE.Wallet`.
 Providing any other value will return an error.

 -  `UK.OBIE.Wallet`
-   -  `CreditorAccount.Identification`: Must be the recipient account ID (e.g. `acct_test_123`)
+   -  `CreditorAccount.Identification`: Must be the Stripe recipient account ID (e.g. `acct_test_123`)
-   -  `SupplementaryData.CreditorAccount.Destination`: Optional if the recipient has a default destination, otherwise the destination ID (e.g. `usba_test_123`)
+   -  `SupplementaryData.CreditorAccount.Destination`: Optional if the recipient has a default outbound destination, otherwise the destination ID (e.g. `gbba_test_123`)
 -  `UK.OBIE.SortCodeAccountNumber`
    -  `CreditorAccount.Identification`: Must be the concatenated sort code and account number, totaling 14 digits
-   -  `CreditorAccount.Name`: Must be the full name (first & last) of the recipient or the name of the business
-   -  `SupplementaryData.CreditorAccount.Email`: Must contain the recipient's email address

-### `SupplementaryData` requirements

-This is not required if you are using the `UK.OBIE.Wallet` scheme.
-Stripe's Open Banking API requires you to send additional data in the SupplementaryData field to ensure a successful payment:

--  `SupplementaryData.CreditorAccount.Email`: Must contain the recipient's email address
--  `SupplementaryData.CreditorAccount.EntityType`: Must be either `individual` or `company` depending on the type of the recipient

 ## The following apply to all international payment consents:

 ### `CreditorAccount` requirements

-`CreditorAccount` supports only `UK.OBIE.IBAN` and `UK.OBIE.SortCodeAccountNumber` (see special case below) for the `Account.SchemeName` parameter.
+`CreditorAccount.SchemeName` supports `UK.OBIE.IBAN`, `UK.OBIE.BBAN` and `UK.OBIE.SortCodeAccountNumber` (see special case mentioned below).
 Providing any other value will return an error.

--  `UK.OBIE.IBAN`
-   -  `CreditorAccount.Identification`: Must be the IBAN of the recipient
-   -  `CreditorAccount.Name`: Must be the full name (first & last) of the recipient or the name of the business
--  `UK.OBIE.SortCodeAccountNumber`
-   -  `CreditorAccount.Identification`: Must be the concatenated sort code and account number, totaling 14 digits
-   -  `CreditorAccount.Name`: Must be the full name (first & last) of the recipient or the name of the business
-   -  `SupplementaryData.CreditorAccount.Email`: Must contain the recipient's email address
+Please ensure to send all required additional `SupplementaryData` as mentioned in the SupplementaryData section below.

 ### Note on sending a domestic payment from a different currency

-If you choose to send a domestic payment from a supported currency on your Financial Account other than `GBP`, please use the international payments API instead and enter the `DestinationCountryCode` as `GB`.
+If you choose to send a domestic payment to a GB recipient from a supported currency on your Financial Account other than `GBP`, please use the International Payments API instead and enter the `DestinationCountryCode` as `GB`.
 You may then specify the `CurrencyOfTransfer` as mentioned below.
 You may use the `UK.OBIE.SortCodeAccountNumber` scheme for the CreditorAccount.
 Note that the payment will still land in GBP in the user's bank account.

 ### `CurrencyOfTransfer` requirements

 `CurrencyOfTransfer` should always be a supported currency on the user's Stripe Financial Account.
 This is the currency in which Stripe will debit the user's balance.
 Users must hold money in that currency at Stripe to be able to send a payment.
 You may use the AIS APIs to list the user's balances.

 ### `DestinationCountryCode` requirements

 `DestinationCountryCode` should represent the country code of the country where the recipient is based.
-Currently, Stripe only accepts `FR`.
-Stripe's Open Banking API supports international payments to France.
+See the tables below for acceptable values for the DestinationCountryCode.

 ### `InstructedAmount/Currency` requirements